 PROTECTING MARINE BIODIVERSITY IN INTERNATIONAL WATERS

-How do we enable anyone to act on behalf of nature through stories backed up by data, in a world where data access is limited, especially for low income communities?
+The International Council of Environmental Law and the International Union for Conservation of Nature invite you to help in the challenge of enabling anyone to act on behalf of nature through stories backed up by data, in a world where data access is limited, especially for low income communities.

 Implementation of the new UN treaty on the High Seas, to be concluded April 2020, offers a chance to pool data resources of over 10,000 organizations world-wide that are researching and protecting the High Seas.
 This could create a holistic data system, providing access to data and research for everyone, and provide a common ground for policies and regulations, enabling politicians to support proposals with a wider scientific consensus.

 The Sargasso Sea is an area of the High-Seas.
 It is located within the North Atlantic subtropical gyre, surrounding the island of Bermuda.
 More on the specific context of the Sargasso Sea: http://www.sargassoseacommission.org

 An open, inclusive, data commons enabling representatives of local communities and NGOs to impact policy and regulation leads to empowered communities, organizations and individuals protecting ocean biodiversity.

 This IT ecosystem will break down the siloing of databases to provide the necessary resources to protect 70% of the ocean effectively.
 For the Sargasso Sea, the availability of a full data-spectrum and the integration of datasets, supporting all authorities and stakeholders, will allow to take effective conservation measures.